anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Grant Permissions on SharePoint Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Grant specific permissions on site to a SharePoint user or Group
+Grant specific permissions on site to a SharePoint user or Group with the help of Microsoft Flow.

 .. rubric:: Input Parameters